conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 ## Sending Email To Multiple Recipients

-You can also send an email to multiple recipients, which is to say multiple addressees in the TO: field, a collection of `MailAddress` objects.
+You can also send an email to **multiple recipients**, which is to say multiple addressees in the TO: field, a collection of `MailAddress` objects.

 ```c#
 var mail = new MailMessage